 And what happens if you lose your job when you’re in the middle of repaying your 401(k) loan?

-You’ll have to pay back the entire remaining balance within 60 days.
+You’ll have to pay back the entire remaining loan balance within 60 days.
 Depending on how much you took out and how long you’ve been making payments, that can be a huge financial burden.

-If you can’t pay it back within the designated period, you may have to declare that remaining amount as income and pay tax on it.
-You might also be forced to pay the 10% penalty for an early withdrawal.
+If you can’t pay it back within the designated period, you may have to declare that remaining amount as income and pay taxes on it.
+You might also be forced to pay the 10% penalty for early withdrawal.

 Avoiding those expensive consequences were probably part of the reason you considered a 401(k) loan in the first place.
-But if you want a career move or suddenly lose your job, you could end up losing those benefits.
+But if you want a career move or suddenly get laid off, you could end up losing those benefits.

 How do 401(k) loan repayments work?

 If you do decide to take out a 401(k) loan, make sure you understand how the repayment process works.
 Your payments are taken directly out of your paycheck, but there is a certain degree of risk involved.
 If for some reason you can’t (or simply don’t) make a payment for 90 days, you’ll incur major penalties.

-It’s almost considered to be a short-term default because you’ll have to pay income tax and the 10% early withdrawal penalty on the amount owed.
+It’s almost considered to be a short-term default because you’ll have to pay taxes and the 10% early withdrawal penalty on the amount owed.

 When you take out a 401(k) loan, you don’t have to pay any type of application fee or origination fee, so it seems like a low-cost option.
 But again, you have to take into account the money you’re losing by not having as much invested in your account.